D&T Auto Parts

 5. Remove scuff marks and stains on dash or plastic paneling with magic eraser

 If you have stubborn stains or scuff marks on dashboards or plastic paneling, a commercially available magic eraser should do the trick.
 If that still doesn’t cut it, you can use a bit of isopropyl alcohol or a heavy-duty cleaner.
-Any time you use a heavy duty cleaner, however, you want to also follow up with a product that will provide UV protection.

 6. Buff plastic and vinyl to a high gloss shine with olive oil